ales27pm/mobile-vscode-project/README.md

 # Configure the upstream remote so you can pull the latest changes
 git remote add upstream https://github.com/ales27pm/mobile-vscode-project.git git fetch upstream

+# Enable Corepack so Yarn 4.10.3 is used automatically
+corepack enable
+corepack prepare yarn@4.10.3 --activate

 # Install all dependencies for all packages
 yarn install